jamesplease/redux-resource/docs/introduction/core-concepts.md

 Resources don't necessarily need to represent tangible objects.
 They can be more abstract things, too, such as "workflows" or "permissions."

-In resourceful-redux, each resource will be kept in its own [slice](http://redux.js.org/docs/recipes/reducers/UsingCombineReducers.html) of your store.
+In Resourceful Redux, each resource will be kept in its own [slice](http://redux.js.org/docs/recipes/reducers/UsingCombineReducers.html) of your store.
 Within that slice, all of the resources of a single type are kept in a single list.